GregUtas/robust-services-core/README.md

   * A function trace (`*.trace.txt`), as described above.
   * A function profile (`*.funcs.txt`) that lists each function that was invoked, along with how many times it was invoked and the total net time spent in it.
-This information is not that useful here, but it is valuable when trying to decide which functions to focus on in order to improve real-time performance.
+This information is not that useful here, but it is valuable when deciding which functions to focus on in order to improve real-time performance.
   * A scheduler trace (`*.sched.txt`).
-The first part of this trace lists all threads in the executable, with statistics for each one.
+The first part of this trace lists all threads in the executable, with statistics for each.
 The second part is a record of all the context switches that occurred during the test.
   * A console file of the test (`*.cli.txt`), as described above.

-Entering `>nt` in the CLI enters the "nt" *increment* (a set of CLI commands).
-This increment provides sets of commands for testing the functions in the [`LeakyBucketCounter`](/nb/LeakyBucketCounter.h), [`Q1Way`](/nb/Q1Way.h), [`Q2Way`](/nb/Q2Way.h), [`Registry`](/nb/Registry.h), and [`SysTime`](/nb/SysTime.h) interfaces.
+Entering `>nt` in the CLI accesses the "nt" *increment* (a set of CLI commands).
+This increment provides sets of commands for testing functions in the [`LeakyBucketCounter`](/nb/LeakyBucketCounter.h), [`Q1Way`](/nb/Q1Way.h), [`Q2Way`](/nb/Q2Way.h), [`Registry`](/nb/Registry.h), and [`SysTime`](/nb/SysTime.h) interfaces.